Prediction risk for the horseshoe regression

 \section{Abstract}

-\baselineskip=15pt Predictive performance in shrinkage regression suffers from two major difficulties:~(i) the amount of relative shrinkage is monotone in the singular values of the design matrix and (ii) the amount of shrinkage does not depend on the response variables.
-Both of these factors can translate to a poor prediction performance, the risk of which can be estimated unbiasedly using Stein's approach.
-We show that using a component-specific local shrinkage term that can be learned from the data under a suitable heavy-tailed prior, in combination with a global term providing shrinkage towards zero, can alleviate both these difficulties and consequently, can result in an improved risk for prediction.
-Demonstrations of improved prediction performance over competing approaches in a simulation study and in a pharmacogenomics data set confirm our theoretical findings.\\ \\ {\bf Keywords:} global-local priors; principal components; shrinkage regression; Stein's unbiased risk estimate.
+We show that prediction performance for global-local shrinkage regression can overcome two major difficulties of global shrinkage regression:~(i) the amount of relative shrinkage is monotone in the singular values of the design matrix and (ii) the shrinkage is determined by a single tuning parameter.
+Specifically, we show that the horseshoe regression, with heavy-tailed component-specific local shrinkage parameters, in conjunction with a global parameter providing shrinkage towards zero, alleviates both these difficulties and consequently, results in an improved risk for prediction.
+Numerical demonstrations of improved prediction over competing approaches in simulations and in a pharmacogenomics data set confirm our theoretical findings.